 Dividend Stock Screener Summary

-The six easy steps to building a powerful stock screener entail finding the right stock screening software and choosing your dividend investing strategy.
-You follow by building your screening criteria to form your list of great companies.
+The six easy steps to building a powerful stock screener involve finding the right stock screening software and choosing your dividend investing strategy.
+Next, you build your screening criteria to form your list of great companies.
 Finally, you perform a deep analysis and decide which stocks will form the foundation of your future portfolio.

 You want to be a successful stock investor but don’t know where to start.